ara3d/revit-fast-exporter/README.md

   3. Fast detection of changed geometry
   4. Performing processing asynchronously via Revit idle events.

+For some high-level thoughts on performance optimization in software see https://github.com/ara3d/revit-fast-exporter/blob/main/notes-on-performance.md.

 ## C# Scripting in Revit with Bowerbird

 Currently the early coding experiments are being done using the [Bowerbird plug-in](https://github.com/ara3d/bowerbird).